 4. If you were already feeling down, take good care of yourself and limit your exposure to news and social media commentary on the death.

 The limited research on celebrity deaths suggests that people who are already feeling distressed and having difficulty finding meaning in life can end up feeling worse after frequent exposure to news and social media reports about the death.
 For example, large-scale studies have found a slight uptick in suicide attempts in the early aftermath of a celebrity’s death.
 So, if you were already feeling low and find yourself drawn to the media chatter surrounding a celebrity’s death, make sure to give yourself a break from the hoopla and carve out time to take care of yourself.
 And if you are feeling really overwhelmed, consider talking to a professional.

-What is your favorite memory of a celebrity we said goodbye to this year?
-Share your goodbye to a celebrity that has passed in 2017 the comments below.
+What is your favorite memory of a celebrity we said goodbye to recently?
+Share your goodbye to a celebrity that has passed in the comments below.
 We want to hear your stories!